httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 param-id   = identifier *( OWS ";" OWS identifier [ "=" sh_item ] )
 ~~~

-In the textual HTTP serialisation, each parameterised identifier is separated by a comma and optional whitespace.
+In HTTP/1 headers, each parameterised identifier is separated by a comma and optional whitespace.
 Parameters are delimited from each other using semicolons (";"), and equals ("=") delimits the parameter name from its value.
 For example,

 ~~~ example
 Example-ParamListHeader: abc_123;a=1;b=2; c, def_456, ghi;q="19";r=foo